 Viewing the Similarity Report

-- From the document viewer, tap Similarity from the top right-hand corner to view the list of sources in the Similarity Report.
+- From the Turnitin Viewer, tap Similarity from the top right-hand corner to view the list of sources in the Similarity Report.

 Use the toggle to switch the Similarity Report on and off.

 - Tap any of the sources in the list to locate the match within the paper.
 This will open a new pop-up box, entitled Match X of X. This box details the source URL, as well as the snippet of text that the highlighted text has matched with.